 In 1180, Waldo composed a profession of faith which is still extant.

 Driven away from Lyons, Waldo and his followers settled in the high valleys of Piedmont, and in France, in the Luberon, as they continued in their pursuit of Christianity based on the New Testament.
 Finally, Waldo was excommunicated by Pope Lucius III during the synod held at Verona in 1184.
 The doctrine of the Poor of Lyons was again condemned by the Fourth Lateran Council in 1215, when they mentioned the group by name for the first time, and declared its principles to be heresy.
 Fearing suppression from the Church, Waldo’s followers fled to the mountainous regions of northern Italy.

-Elizabeth became Queen in 1558.
-She was the daughter of Henry VIII and Anne Boleyn.
-She had been raised as a Protestant but she wanted the country’s religious problems to calm down. http://www.historyofparliam…
+Daughter of Henry VIII and Anne Boleyn.
+She had been raised as a Protestant but she wanted the country’s religious problems to calm down.
+Elizabeth I

 Prayer Composed By Queen Elizabeth I